-FIELD SIZE TYPE DESCRIPTION

-AStat 2 R TPA line state.
-This field indicates the TPA line state of the selected port, encoded as follows:

-Code Arb Value
+FIELD SIZE TYPE DESCRIPTION AStat 2 Rd TPA line state.
+This field indicates the TPA line state of the selected port, encoded as follows: Code Arb Value 11 Z 01 1 10 0 00 invalid BStat 2 Rd TPB line state.

-11 Z

-01 1

-10 0

-00nvalid

-BStat 2 R TPB line state.
 This field indicates the TPB line state of the selected port.
-This field has the same encoding as the AStat field.

-Ch 1 R Child/parent status.
+This field has the same encoding as the Astat field.
+Ch 1 Rd Child/parent status.
 A 1 indicates that the selected port is a child port.
 A 0 indicates that the selected port is the parent port.
 A disconnected, disabled, or suspended port is reported as a child port.
 The Ch bit is invalid after a bus-reset until tree-ID has completed.

-Con 1 R Debounced port connection status.
+Con 1 Rd rebounced port connection status.
 This bit indicates that the selected port is connected.
-The connection must be stable for the debounce time of approximately 341 ms for the Con bit to be set to 1.
-The Con bit is reset to 0 by hardware reset and is unaffected by bus reset.
-NOTE: The Con bit indicates that the port is physically connected to a peer PHY, but the port is not necessarily active.

-Bias 1 R Debounced incoming cable bias status.
+The connection must e stable for the debounce time of approximately 341 ms for the con bit to be set to 1.
+The con bit is reset to 0 by ardware reset and is unaffected by bus-reset.
+IOTE: The con bit indicates that the port is physically connected to a peer PHY, but the port is not necessarily ctive.
+Bias 1 Rd Debounced incoming cable bias status.
 A 1 indicates that the selected port is detecting incoming cable bias.
-The incoming cable bias must be stable for the debounce time of 52 μs for the Bias bit to be set to 1.

-Dis 1 R/W Port disabled control.
+The incoming cable bias must be stable for the debounce time of 52 μs for the bias bit to be set to 1.
+Dis 1 Rd/Wr Port disabled control.
 If 1, the selected port is disabled.
-The Dis bit is reset to 0 by hardware reset (all ports are enabled for normal operation following hardware reset).
-The Dis bit is not affected by bus reset.

-Peer_Speed 3 R Port peer speed.
-This field indicates the highest speed capability of the peer PHY connected to the selected port, encoded as follows:

-Code Peer Speed

-000 S100

-001 S200

-010 S400

-011-111 invalid

-The Peer_Speed field is invalid after a bus reset until self-ID has completed.

-NOTE: Peer speed codes higher than 'b010 (S400) are defined in P1394a.
-However, the TSB41LV02A is only capable of detecting peer speeds up to S400.
+The dis bit is reset to 0 by hardware reset (all ports are enabled for normal operation following hardware reset).
+The dis bit is not affected by bus-reset.
+Peer_Speed 3 Rd Port peer speed.
+This field indicates the highest speed capability of the peer PHY connected to the selected port, encoded as follows: Code Peer Speed 000 S100 001 S200 010 S400 011-111 invalid The Peer_Speed field is invalid after a bus-reset until self-ID has completed.
+NOTE: Peer speed codes higher than 010b (S400) are defined in 1394a-2000.
+However, the TSB41AB3 is only capable of detecting peer speeds up to S400.
+PIE 1 Rd/Wr Port event interrupt enable.
+When set to 1, a port event on the selected port sets the port event interrupt (PEI) bit and notify the link.
+This bit is reset to 0 by a hardware reset, and is unaffected by bus-reset.
+Fault 1 Rd/Wr Fault.
+This bit indicates that a resume-fault or suspend-fault has occurred on the selected port, and that the port is in the suspended state.
+A resume-fault occurs when a resuming port fails to detect incoming cable bias from its attached peer.
+A suspend-fault occurs when a suspending port continues to detect incoming cable bias from its attached peer.
+Writing 1 to this bit clears the fault bit to 0.
+This bit is reset to 0 by hardware reset and is unaffected by bus-reset.